sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ; will not understand it and current ENDIVEs will not contain it.
     ExtensionIndex = any

-    ; For most indices, the ranges are encoded as 4-byte integers.
-But for ; hsdir rings, they are binary strings.
+    ; For most routing indices, the ranges are encoded as 4-byte integers.
+    ; But for hsdir rings, they are binary strings.
+(Clients and ; relays SHOULD NOT require this.)
     IndexPos = uint / bstr

-A bit more on IndexRanges: If an IndexRange's key is a bstr, then it may describe a range of binary values for keys or digests.
-It does so by a series of prefixes.
-For example, the IndexRange `[ h'AB12', h'AB24' ]` includes all the binary strings that start with `AB12`, `AB13`, and so on, up through all strings that start with `AB24`.
+A bit more on IndexRanges: Every IndexRange actually describes a set of _prefixes_ for possible index positions.
+For example, the IndexRange `[ h'AB12', h'AB24' ]` includes all the binary strings that start with (hex) `AB12`, `AB13`, and so on, up through all strings that start with `AB24`.
-Alternatively, you can think of a `bstr`-based IndexRange *(lo, hi)* as covering *lo*`00000...` through *hi*`fffffffff...`.
+Alternatively, you can think of a `bstr`-based IndexRange *(lo, hi)* as covering *lo*`00000...` through *hi*`ff...`.

+IndexRanges based on the uint type work the same, except that they always specify the first 32 bits of a prefix.

 ### SNIPSignature: How to prove a SNIP is in the ENDIVE.